hackclub/hackclub/workshops/personal_website/README.md

 Once you're happy with the name you've given it, press <kbd>Enter</kbd> to confirm your changes (or <kbd>Escape</kbd> to cancel your name change)

-And just like that your website is now published at the domain `PROJECTNAME.USERNAME.repl.co` (that's two dashes before your username) on the internet for all your friends to see!
+And just like that your website is now published at the domain `PROJECTNAME.USERNAME.repl.co` on the internet for all your friends to see!

 ![Two people singing and moving side to side in a car](https://cloud-4zpw37atj-hack-club-bot.vercel.app/1celebrate_rush_hour.gif)